galenlim/hackthebox-htb-writeups/book.md

 <SNIP>
 ```

-This function checks for empty form fields.
+This function checks for empty form fields and returns certain error messages.

-More importantly, the error messages revealed that the email field should not be more than 20 characters.
+More importantly, the error messages revealed that **the email field should not be more than 20 characters**.
 This suggests that the backend might not be properly configured to handle inputs exceeding that length.

-Since we've obtained the admin email, let's try a SQL truncation attack with the aim of getting access to an admin account.
+Since we've obtained the admin email address, let's try a [SQL truncation attack](https://resources.infosecinstitute.com/sql-truncation-attack/#gref) with the aim of getting access to an admin account on the website.

 This is how the attack looks like in Burp: